ethereum/devp2p/caps/eth.md

 - `blob-gas-used`, `excess-blob-gas`, `parent-beacon-root`, must be present in headers after the [Cancun fork], and absent for earlier blocks.
 This rule was added by [EIP-4844] and [EIP-4788].
-- `requests-hash` must be present in headers after the [Prague fork], and absent for earlier blocks.
+- `requests-hash` must be present in headers after the Prague fork, and absent for earlier blocks.
 This rule was added by [EIP-7685].

 For complete blocks, we distinguish between the validity of the block's EVM state